TejasSriv/Medicines/README.md

 The app uses the following APIs:

-- **OpenFDA API**: Used to fetch and autocomplete medicine names.
-- **RxNorm API**: Fetches detailed information about medicines, such as their dosage forms.
+- **RxNorm API**: Used to fetch and autocomplete medicine names, and fetches detailed information about medicines, such as their dosage forms.

 ### API Key